 Pet Partners has long supported the benefits of animal-assisted interventions for students and in classrooms.
 We’re always seeking opportunities to bring these benefits to more classrooms and provide more students with the effects of the human-animal bond.

 The Dogs in the Classroom program is designed to bring well-trained and thoroughly screened therapy animal teams to select schools in an effort to improve the health and well-being of students.
-The program is providing 100 teachers with therapy dog sessions throughout the 2021-22 school year.

 Teachers who are interested in taking part in Dogs in the Classroom are encouraged to establish goals for their work with therapy animals.
 There are several areas to focus on in setting goals:

-Teachers should also develop policies and procedures for the therapy dog team visits.
+Teachers should also develop policies and procedures for the therapy dog team visits to their classroom.
 These visits are voluntary activities, so students and families should have a way to opt out of the visits, and teachers need to be prepared to address concerns about allergies and fear or dislike of interacting with dogs, as well as questions about potential infection or injury concerns.
 Teachers should also make a plan for logistical needs, such as informing students and families about therapy dog visits, as well as how the therapy dog team will enter and exit the building for visits and where the dog can go for bio-breaks.

 Once matched, teachers and therapy dog handlers should work together to prepare for visits.
 The handler can provide information to the teacher about Pet Partners requirements and policy, to help with any questions or concerns about safety.
 The teacher will need to provide logistical information to the handler, and it can be useful for the handler to make a visit to the school without their therapy dog to prepare and discuss any potential logistical concerns.
 And the teacher and handler can work collaboratively to plan interactions, based on the teacher’s goals for the therapy dog visits, as well as holding post-visit debrief sessions to fine-tune visits and interactions.